 S.Africa's Implats plans gradual return to operation after regulations eased

-The platinum miner said it would begin the process from Friday taking precautionary measures to protect employees.
+South Africa imposed a nationwide lockdown that started on March 27 and has been extended until the end of April.
+It had ordered most underground mines and furnaces to be put on care and maintenance, apart from coal mines supplying state power utility Eskom.

-"Implats’ operational strategy is aimed at securing the integrity of key infrastructure and facilitating a safe start-up once operations are cleared to resume," it said in a statement.
+However the government on Thursday relaxed those regulations to allow mines to operate at up to 50% capacity for the remainder of the lockdown, highlighting concerns over potential instability if some deep-level mines were closed for an extended period.

-South Africa said on Thursday it would allow mines to operate at up to 50% capacity after it had previously ordered most underground mines and furnaces to be put on care and maintenance, apart from coal mines supplying state power utility Eskom.
+Implats said in a statement earlier on Friday that it would gradually return to work whilst taking precautionary measures to protect employees.

 London-listed Jubilee Metals JLP.L also said on Friday its Inyoni surface platinum group metals (PGM) and chrome operation had recommenced production while its Windsor joint venture planned to restart shortly.